Tabrnicus/Switch-CFW-Guide/docs/guide/definitions.md

 ### RCM Jig

 This is the little plastic device that slides into the right Joycon rail that allows us to access RCM.
 Basically, the function of this device is to bridge two very specific pins together on that rail.

+### AutoRCM

+This is a mode that is set by the bootloader

 ## Homebrew(s)